Pierre Bienvenu, Ad. E.

 - Best Lawyers in Canada – Lawyer of the Year: Alternate Dispute Resolution (Montreal) (2012; 2016); International Arbitration – Montreal (2014)

-- Canadian Legal Lexpert Directory (2011-2017): recommended in International Commercial Arbitration; Litigation - Corporate Commercial; Litigation - Public Law
+- Canadian Legal Lexpert Directory, 2011-2019: recommended in Commercial Arbitration; Litigation - Corporate Commercial; Litigation - Public Law

 - Who’s Who Legal – Arbitration (2016)